 We should distinguish this supposed volunteer time from an unpaid internship.
 In a valid unpaid internship the intern is not really working for the employer.
 The intern instead receives training and education.
 Some employers unlawfully mask unpaid labor as an unpaid internship but that is a different subject from the volunteer rules.

 Why you cannot lawfully volunteer for a for-profit business

 You might ask why you cannot volunteer for a for-profit business in Dallas or Fort Worth.
 There are a couple big reasons why.
 First, if an employer can receive free work for which it would otherwise have to pay.
 Then the value of labor to that business goes way down.
 Employees as a whole will end up paid less because the employer can leverage the free labor against the paid laborer.
 Everybody would end up paid a lot less.

 Second, some employers might decide employees should work partially as “volunteers” so they receive less pay for the same work.
 The employer then might make employees choose between losing the job or working partially for free.
 We don’t want employees put into either situation.
 Employers unscrupulous enough to mandate unpaid work time are the same to fire employees who don’t work for free.
-If your employer requires you to work off the clock for any reason you should speak with a Dallas or Fort Worth employment attorney.
+If your employer requires you to work off the clock for any reason you should speak with a Texas unpaid wages attorney.
 You may be entitled to recover unpaid wages and attorney’s fees.